-1. extend beyond the rear wall of the original dwellinghouse by more than Yes No 3 metres for a semi-detached or terraced house or 4 metres for a detached house?
-2. extend beyond a side wall Yes No 3. exceed 4 metres in height?
-Yes No 4. have a roof eaves height greater than 3 metres and be within 2 metres of Yes No any boundary?
-5. include a balcony, veranda or raised platform that would be more 300mm Yes No above the existing ground level?
-6. extend beyond a wall which forms the principal elevation of the original Yes No dwellinghouse; or fronts a highway and forms a side elevation of the original dwellinghouse 7. result in over 50% of the total area of the curtilage (garden) being covered by Yes No extensions and additions to the original dwellinghouse?
-8. encroach in any way onto land outside of your curtilage (garden) including guttering and foundations?
-Yes No 9. have an appearance that is dissimilar to the existing dwellinghouse in terms Yes No of materials used in any exterior work? (not applicable to conservatories)
+1. have any part of the structure higher than the highest part of the existing Yes No •• roof?
+2. exceed 4 metres in height?
+Yes No CXCCCC + Motics in height: Ш 3. have more than one storey?
+Yes No 4. have a width greater than half the width of the original dwellinghouse?
+Yes No 5. extend rearwards beyond the rear wall (but is not attached to a rear wall) of Yes No the original dwellinghouse by more than 3 metres in the case of a semi- П detached terraced house or more than 4 metres in the case of a detached dwelling.
+6. have a roof eaves height greater than 3 metres and be within 2 metres of Yes No 0. any boundary?
+162 NO , 7. include a balcony, veranda or raised platform that would be more than 300mm Yes No above the existing ground level?
+8. extend beyond a wall which forms the principal elevation of the original Yes No dwellinghouse; or fronts a highway and forms a side elevation of the original - dwellinghouse 9. result in over 50% of the total area of the curtilage (garden) being covered by Yes No extensions and additions to the original dwellinghouse?
+10. encroach in any way onto land outside of your curtilage (garden) including guttering and foundations?
+Yes No 11. have an appearance that is dissimilar to the existing dwellinghouse in terms Yes No of materials used in any exterior work? (not applicable to conservatories) П

-^{} The term "original dwellinghouse" means the house as it was first built or as it stood on 1 July 1948 (if it was built before that date).
-Although you may not have built an extension to the house, a previous owner may have done so.

-Eaves height is measured from ground level at the base of the outside wall to the point where that wall would meet the upper surface of the roof slope - the overhang should be ignored for the purposes of measurement.
+- \ The term "original dwellinghouse" means the house as it was first built or as it stood on 1 July 1948 (if it was built before that date).
+Although you may not have built an extension to the house, a previous owner may have done so. - \\ Eaves height is measured from ground level at the base of the outside wall to the point where that wall would meet the upper surface of the roof slope the overhang should be ignored for the purposes of measurement.